tdgrant1/denss/README.md

 ```
 denss.py -f 6lyz.dat -d 50.0
 ```
-Additional options you may want to set are:
+Options you may want to set are:
 ```
+  -h, --help            show this help message and exit
+  -f FILE, --file FILE  SAXS data file for input (either .dat or .out)
+  -d DMAX, --dmax DMAX  Estimated maximum dimension
   -v VOXEL, --voxel VOXEL
-                        Set desired voxel size, setting resolution of map (default 5.0 angstroms)
+                        Set desired voxel size, setting resolution of map
-  -os, --oversampling OVERSAMPLING
+  -os OVERSAMPLING, --oversampling OVERSAMPLING
-                        Sampling ratio (default 3.0)
+                        Sampling ratio
   -n NSAMPLES, --nsamples NSAMPLES
                         Number of samples, i.e. grid points, along a single
-                        dimension. (sets voxel size, overridden
+                        dimension.
+(Sets voxel size, overridden by --voxel.
-                        by --voxel)
+                        Best optimization with n=power of 2)
-  --ne NE               Number of electrons in object (for scaling final density map)
+  --ne NE               Number of electrons in object
   -s STEPS, --steps STEPS
-                        Maximum number of steps (iterations, default 3000)
+                        Maximum number of steps (iterations)
   -o OUTPUT, --output OUTPUT
-                        Output map filename (default basename of input file)
+                        Output map filename
+  -m MODE, --mode MODE  Mode.
+F(AST) sets default options to run quickly for
+                        simple particle shapes.
+S(LOW) useful for more complex
+                        molecules. (default SLOW)
 ```
+By default DENSS runs in SLOW mode, which is generally suitable for the vast majority of particles, including those with complex shapes.
+You can override all the default parameters set by the SLOW mode by explicitly setting any of the options.

 Additional advanced options are:
 ```
   --seed SEED           Random seed to initialize the map
   --limit_dmax_on       Limit electron density to sphere of radius 0.6*Dmax
                         from center of object.
   --limit_dmax_off      Do not limit electron density to sphere of radius
                         0.6*Dmax from center of object. (default)
   --dmax_start_step DMAX_START_STEP